 4 Theophilus John POTTER (1808-1866) (see below)

-[His estimated d.o.b. makes him more likely to have been a son of Susannah than Bessie]
+[His d.o.b. means he was a son of Susannah not Bessie]

 + Mary Kate SOUTHHALL b~1853 (Hackney)

 + Emily MATTHEWS b.1881 (Southgate, Middlesex)

 [Dau. of Frank b.1852 and Marian Sarah (1851-1943) MATTHEWS]

 17Jan1941 Flying Officer (for the duration of hostilities)

 + Joyce Emelia HARTMAN(N) b.Set1921 (Uxbridge, Oxfordshire);